xarvh/exalted-cypher-system/sorcery/terrestrial-circle.md

 ## Stormwind Rider
-Goal Number: 10
+`Goal Number: 8`
-Duration: One hour

-Bending the winds to her will, the sorcerer creates a servile dust devil to ride.
+Bending the winds to her will, the sorcerer creates a servile dust devil to ride, which will last **one hour**.
-The Stormwind Rider is treated as a flying mount, although it cannot take the sorcerer to more than short range above the ground.
+The Stormwind Rider is treated as a flying mount, although it cannot take the sorcerer to more than a **Short range above the ground**.
-The whirlwind can carry up to Tier additional characters, or one hundred pounds of cargo in place of a single passenger.
+The whirlwind can carry up to **Tier additional characters**, or **one hundred Kg of cargo** in place of a single passenger.
-While it cannot soar as high as the Cirrus Skiff, the Stormwind Rider can travel at nearly 100 km/h and maneuver through forests or cities.
+While it cannot soar as high as the Cirrus Skiff, the Stormwind Rider can travel at nearly **100 km/h** and maneuver through forests or cities.

-A sorcerer who knows Stormwind Rider as her control spell is buffeted by winds whenever she is beset by strong emotions.
+A sorcerer who knows Stormwind Rider as her Control Spell is buffeted by winds whenever she is beset by strong emotions.
 Sudden movements cause a small vortex powerful enough to scatter papers, upset furniture and topple someone caught off-guard.
 Her vertical leaps are buoyed by wind, allowing her to leap high upward.